-We sat down with Orthus Health Diabetes Clinical Director Maria Wagner to learn more about the importance of diabetes management and the large role it plays in the overall wellness of an individual.
+We sat down with Orthus Health Diabetes Clinical Director, Maria Wagner BSN, RN, CDCES, to learn more about the importance of diabetes management and the large role it plays in the overall wellness of an individual.

 1. Why should diabetes management and wellness be integrated?

 Diabetes management and wellness work really well together.
 Essentially, diabetes management is wellness.
 If an individual incorporates wellness into their everyday life, they have better control over their diabetes for a longer period of time.

 Think of a “fad diet”.
 You work really hard following a strict meal plan (sometimes very unbalanced) and you see results quick, but in 2 months, the diet gets really boring and you shift back to your previous habits.
 The weight you lost returns, and you feel defeated.
 This is not considered wellness.
 When an individual truly integrates wellness with diabetes care, they get long-term, quality results.